farhiongit/Ctemplates/README.md

 - macros to generate collection for any type and structure
 - virtual tables to implement static polymorphism
 - binary tree structure and operations
-- function overloading Overloading on number of arguments (but not type though)
+- function overloading on number of arguments (but not type though)

-Let me know if you encounter any bug.
+Let me know if you encounter any bug, or have any comment or suggestion.

 ## Definition and declaration of template collections
-Prior to any usage of template collections,

-Header files should be included in source files :
+Prior to any usage of template collections, header files should be included in source files :

 - `#include "defops.h"`
 - `#include "list_impl.h"`, `#include "set_impl.h"` or `#include "map_impl.h"` whether lists, sets or maps will be used.

 Once header files are included, the template have to be instanciated for each type to be used in collections.

-Templates are declared in global scope by:
+Templates are **declared** in global scope by (note the absence of trailing `;`):

     DECLARE_LIST (type)
     DECLARE_SET (type)
     DECLARE_MAP (key_type, value_type)

-For each type, some helpers have to be defined to allow declaration od copy constructors, destructors and inequality operator `<`.
+For each type, some helpers have to be defined to allow declaration of copy constructors, destructors and inequality operator `<`.
 This is done in global scope by:

     DEFINE_OPERATORS (type)

-Templates are the defined in global scope by:
+Templates **are defined** in global scope by:

     DEFINE_LIST (type)
     DEFINE_SET (type)